Build Apps with AI book cover

 What's inside

-22 chapters take you from installing your tools to a live store listing.
+24 chapters and 2 appendices take you from a blank page to a live store listing.

 • The mental model for how mobile apps actually work